leanix-public/scripts/importServiceNowExternalId/README.md

 ## Overview

-The importServiceNowExternalID script allows the user to mass import ServiceNow IDs as external IDs for a specified FactSheet.
-The changes are given in an input file.
+The importServiceNowExternalID script allows the user to mass import ServiceNow IDs as external IDs for specified FactSheets.
+The changes to be made are given in an input file.

+The external ID is stored in the *serviceNowExternalId* field on a FactSheet.

-To achieve this, the script utilizes GraphQL queries to fill in the External IDs.
+To achieve this, the script utilizes GraphQL queries to fill in the external IDs.

 ## Prerequisites